m1griffin/arrayfunc/codegen/docmathtemplate.rst

 compress        Select values from an array based on another array of boolean
                 values.
 dropwhile       Select values from an array starting from where a selected
-                criteria fails and proceding to the end. takewhile       Like dropwhile, but starts from the beginning and stops when the criteria fails.
+                criteria fails and proceeding to the end. takewhile       Like dropwhile, but starts from the beginning and stops when the criteria fails.
 ============== =================================================================